 Quantitative data is like the melody of a song.
 Without it, your product is just noise.
 But, admit it: Those data points don’t tell you everything you need to know.
 And despite your best efforts, developing your team’s collective clairvoyance has been on the back burner.

 Sure, you can assume you know what makes your users interact with your product the way they do.
-You can assume the value they’re going to get out of your latest feature.
+You can assume the value they will get out of your latest feature.
 But we all know assuming takes us down a dead-end road.

-Collecting qualitative insights leads us away from assumptions and widens our previously narrow perspectives.
+Qualitative insights will lead us away from assumptions and widen our previously narrow perspectives.
 What’s more, firsthand user feedback allows you to create and perfect your product to standards that exceed what your users expect.
 It’s not clairvoyance, but hey, it’s pretty darn close.

 Gathering these insights means you’re observing real, unbiased people as they use your product, asking them questions along the way.

 It’s beneficial because you can ask about the specific situations that make your user want to keep using your product — or want to stop.
-Can quantitative datas answer that?
-At any number of touchpoints, you have the opportunity to clear up areas of confusion.
-This ultimately leads to a definitive answer of why your user is dropping off.
+Can quantitative data answer that?
+At numerous touchpoints, you have the opportunity to clear up areas of confusion.

 These kinds of first-person accounts are rich — and invaluable.
 And they’re the underutilized keys to unlocking why your users keep leaving before checking out, why they’re stopping before completing their onboarding session, or what UX discrepancies are causing them frustration.